Chinese Man Detained After Questioning Why People Can’t Call Taiwan A Country

 An 18-year-old Chinese man named Yang has been detained by police after posting comments on Weibo social media.
 In one post, he asked, “What law says you can’t call Taiwan a country?”.
-The subject is a super sensitive one for the Chinese government, who is always working hard to ensure everyone calls Taiwan a part of China.
+The subject is a sensitive one for the Chinese government, who is always working hard to ensure everyone calls Taiwan a part of China.
 Meanwhile, those in Taiwan have been fighting to be recognized as a sovereign state.

 The charged levied against Yang included “making bad comments online” and “picking quarrels and provoking trouble” according to Reuters.
 The man reportedly already made a confession to his crimes, and police say they had previously warned him of his online activities.